RakhithJK/roundcube-roundcubemail-wiki/Configuration:-OAuth2.md

 ## Roundcube Config

 All available config options are listed in the "OAuth" section of the `config/defaults.inc.php` file inside your Roundcube installation along with examples for Gmail and Outlook.com.
 Copy them to your `config.inc.php` file and adapt them according to your setup.
-Please do not exit the `defaults.inc.php` as this will be replaced on your next update.
+Please do not edit the `defaults.inc.php` as this will be replaced on your next update.

 There are the mandatory config options required to enable OAuth in Roundcube: